AdobeDocs/express-add-ons-docs/src/pages/guides/develop/use_cases/content_management.md

 const mediaAttributes = {title: "Sample.pdf"}

-// Add PDF to current page
-function importPdf(blob, mediaAttributes) {
+// Import a PDF.
+Note this will be imported as a new Adobe Express document. function importPdf(blob, mediaAttributes) {
   try {
     document.importPdf(blob, mediaAttributes);
   }
   catch(error) {
-    console.log("Failed to add pdf to the document.");
+    console.log("Failed to import the pdf.");
   }
 }

-// Add pdf(url) to the current page async function importPdfFrom(url) {
+// Import a PDF from a URL.
+Note this will be imported as a new Adobe Express document. async function importPdfFrom(url) {
   try {
     const blob = await fetch(url).then(response => response.blob());
     document.importPdf(blob, {title: "Sample.pdf"});
   }
   catch(error) {
-    console.log("Failed to add pdf to document.");
+    console.log("Failed to import the pdf.");
   }
 }
 ```